 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Sejwal, Preeti, "I. Water-driven chemoselective reactions of squarate derivatives with amino acids and peptides: Mechanism and applications.
 II.
 Biocompatible hydrogels: Transferring bioinert chemistry from surfaces to 3-dimensional materials" (2008).
 Chemistry - Dissertations.
-Paper 28.
+28.